MultiMap 1.0.11

 Member Type Description

-AddRangeAsync(items) Task Async bulk insert from IEnumerable<KeyValuePair>
+AddRangeAsync(items) Task<int> Async bulk insert from IEnumerable<KeyValuePair>; returns count added

 RemoveRangeAsync(items) ValueTask<int> Async bulk removal; returns count removed